 Things to Do in Bluemont

 Enjoy the gorgeous Arlington weather with an afternoon among the azaleas, ornamental trees, and rose bushes in Bon Air Park Rose Garden.
 Pick up some burgers and brats and have a cookout at Lacey Woods Park.
 Improve your swimming and diving skills by becoming a member of Arlington Forest Club.
 Get in the best shape of your life with personal training at Andy Shin Fitness.
 Savor Neapolitan-style pizzas like the Diavola and the Caivano at one of Arlington’s best Italian restaurants, Pupatella.
 Branch out and try Lebanese cuisine by ordering Mediterranean Lamb Shank and Falafel at Layalina Restaurant.
 Try creative takes on mussels like Thai Curry and Mushroom & Bacon while sipping on a Mango Mojito at Mussel Bar & Grille.
-Or sing along to live music as you down a Hazy Little Thing IPA and share a Seafood IHAW platter at Bistro 1521.

 - Home Price: $418,800 median home price; $2,073 median monthly rent

 - Crime Rate: Safer than 28% of Arlington neighborhoods